Swedish Institute of Computer Science

-RISE SICS (previously Swedish Institute of Computer Science) is a leading research institute for applied information and communication technology in Sweden, founded in 1985.
+RISE SICS (previously Swedish Institute of Computer Science) is a leading research institute for applied information and communication technology in Sweden.

+Background

+SICS was founded in 1985 in cooperation with KTH in Kista at the initiative of Ericsson and Televerket.
+The creation of SICS was a response to the creation of the Institute for New Generation Computer Technology (ICOT) by Japan's Ministry of International Trade and Industry (MITI).
+At this time similar organizations were created in the United States (Microelectronics and Computer Technology Corporation) and in the European Commonwealth (European Strategic Programme on Research in Information Technology and European Center for Research & Consultancy).
+The main driving force was that Japan had started to create Fifth Generation Computer Systems, that using massive parallelism in hardware and a strong focus on the programming language Prolog had set out to create computers capable of communication in natural languages.

+One of the first projects initiated by SICS was related to parallel execution of Prolog, and already in the first year of activity SICS initiated development of a Prolog implementation named SICStus Prolog, featuring a Prolog-dialect, a compiler and a virtual machine.
+Around 1991 this implementation started to see use in the field of constraint programming.

-It explores the digitalization of products, services and businesses.
+SICS today explores the digitalization of products, services and businesses.

-In January 2005, SICS had about 88 employees, of which 77 were researchers, 30 with PhD degrees.
+In January 2005, SICS had about 88 employees, of whom 77 were researchers, 30 with PhD degrees.
 As of April 2016, SICS had about 200 employees, of which 160 were researchers, 83 with PhD degrees.
 The institute is headquartered in the Kista district of Stockholm, with the main office in the Electrum building.

 Software

 Several well-known software packages have been developed at SICS: